 You have the power to put some color, maybe even gold, in your retirement.
-It mostly means putting into action a plan to close the income-expense gap and manage your money smartly now and during your later years.
+It mostly means planning to close the income-expense gap and manage your money smartly now and during your later years.
 You won't be alone.
-In the next 25 years, one in five Americans will be over 65.
+By 2030, one in five Americans will be over 65.
 That's a lot of people today who will need to work on a clear and realistic retirement plan during the next 10 years.
 Make sure you're one of them so your retirement wishes come true.

 In the following list of resources, you will find ways to discover more clues about retiring gradually and maybe working longer, paying attention to your assets and income, saving and investing, planning for increased expenses, including medical costs, and developing a withdrawal strategy.
-The information available on the Websites listed is rich in detail and wide in scope.
-But remember to protect your privacy by not giving out personal information, such as your Social Security number, telephone, or address, unless you know whom you're dealing with.
+The information available on the websites listed is rich in detail and wide in scope.
+Remember to protect your privacy by not giving out personal information, such as your Social Security number, telephone, or address, unless you know whom you're dealing with.

-In fact, helping America's workers succeed in a new kind of retirement has become the focus for a number of government agencies and organizations.
+Helping America's workers succeed in a new kind of retirement has become the focus for a number of government agencies and organizations.
 Businesses selling products and services like annuities, long-term care insurance, and income management services are another source of information.
 To reach all these sources, use the Internet, your telephone, and the public library.

 Periodically look back over the worksheets you have done and fill them out again as your finances change.
-Chart your progress through the next 10 years until retirement ... and beyond.
+Unforeseen events, such as job loss or an illness, may have an impact on how you plan and save for your retirement, making it necessary to change your approach.
+Chart your progress through the next 10 years until retirement and beyond.
 Get time on your side and get going.